dimiboeckaerts/PhageRBPdetection/README.md

 # PhageRBPdetection

+**Important notice December 2023:** We have discovered problems with installing the bio-embeddings package on both Kaggle and Colab platforms, resulting in the inability to proceed and make predictions.
+We aim to resolve this by moving the entire pipeline to ESM-2 in the next weeks.
+Thank you for understanding.

 ## General information

 This is the repository related to our published manuscript in the special issue 'Virus Bioinformatics 2022' in *Viruses*: